RADAR: Retrieval-Augmented Detector with Adversarial Refinement for Robust Fake News Detection: Methodology

 \subsection{RADAR Framework}

-\autoref{fig:intro} shows the RADAR pipeline.
-Training proceeds in rounds with iterative co-evolution between the generator $G$ and the detector $D$.
+\autoref{fig:intro} illustrates the RADAR pipeline.
+RADAR is trained in rounds through iterative co-evolution between a generator $G$ and a detector $D$.

-At each round, we sample real news articles from the training corpus.
-When retrieval is enabled, we retrieve relevant passages from an external news corpus via dense passage retrieval (DPR)~\cite{karpukhin2020densepassageretrievalopendomain} to provide auxiliary context.
-For $G$, the retrieved snippets serve as a \emph{realism prior}; for $D$, they provide \emph{evidence} cues for verification.
-The generator rewrites $x$ into a fake variant $\hat{x}$, after which the detector $D$ scores both $x$ and $\hat{x}$.
-In addition to \emph{decision confidence $P(\text{real})$}, $D$ produces VAF including \emph{suspicious tokens} identified through attention weights, \emph{categorical detection reasons}, and \emph{improvement suggestions}.
-VAF is appended to $G$'s prompt in the next round.
-In addition, we cache a small set of successful adversarial rewrites as \emph{few-shot exemplars} and prepend them to the generator prompt in the next round.
-Separately, we periodically fine-tune $G$ with low-rank adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge} on successful adversarial examples for persistent adaptation.
+In each round, we sample real news articles from the training corpus and let $G$ rewrite them into adversarial fake variants $\hat{x}$.
+Retrieval can be enabled for either component: for $G$, retrieved real-news passages provide a realism prior and writing reference for generation; for $D$, they provide external evidence and cross-checking claims for verification.
+The detector then evaluates both real and generated articles and outputs a confidence score $P(\mathrm{real}\mid x)$.

+Beyond scalar confidence, RADAR uses verbal feedback to refine future attacks.
+This feedback is incorporated into the generator prompt in the next round, allowing $G$ to iteratively avoid previously detected artifacts.
+In addition, successful adversarial rewrites are cached as few-shot exemplars for subsequent prompting, and are periodically used to fine-tune $G$ with LoRA for persistent adaptation.

 The retrieval module can be enabled independently for $G$ or $D$, yielding four configurations (G$-$/D$-$, G$+$/D$-$, G$-$/D$+$, G$+$/D$+$) that we compare in our experiments.
-Over successive rounds, $G$ adapts to avoid flagged patterns while $D$ learns to catch subtler cues.
+Over successive rounds, the generator becomes more deceptive while the detector becomes more robust to adaptive attacks.